The Top 100 Foods High In Polyphenols

 Known as ‘Chinese cinnamon’, cassia contains large amounts of cinnamic acid and a phytochemical called coumarin (83).

-Unfortunately, coumarin may cause liver damage at high doses, so cassia cinnamon requires moderate usage (84).
+However, coumarin has the potential to cause liver damage at high doses, so cassia cinnamon requires moderate usage (84).

 Ceylon cinnamon does not have this health concern, so it may be a better option.